raghavduddala/RL-and-Deep-RL-Topics/README.md

     * Accessed in mj_py as **sim.data.ctrl** Since it wrpas both the classes from mujoco
   * **mjData.qfrc_applied** - Force applied in Joint Space
   * **mjData.xfrc_applied** - Force applied in Cartesian Space
+  * **sim.data.ctrl**: to be used to initialize the control for the robot only if the actuator is modeled and attached to the joint in the mujoco format XML.
+  * or else torques can be applied directly using the **sim.data.qfrc_applied**

 * Acccording to mujoco_py wrappers, we have several object types(these are present in Mujoco:
              **obj_types = ['body',